-By definition, galling is an interaction (usually negative) between two materials as they slide past each other.
+The galling definition is an interaction (usually negative) between two materials as they slide past each other.
 It is also known as cold welding which occurs frequently in mating threads of similar materials and surface conditions.
-Galling is most common with stainless steel fasteners, but can also occur with aluminum and titanium as well.
+Stainless steel fasteners are the most prone to galling but can also occur with aluminum and titanium as well.

 Prevention of galling simply involves changing the surface condition of one of the mating components.
 If dealing with aluminum, changing the alloy of one of the components is sometimes enough.
 Hardening to create a difference in the mating surfaces is another option.
 Lubricants are also good deterrents of galling.